What Remedies Are Good For A Toothache?

 Available remedies for a toothache

-If a toothache comes with inflammation, you can place a cold compress against your cheek at 20 minutes interval (off and on duration).
+If a toothache comes with inflammation, you can place a cold compress against your cheek at 20-minute interval (off and on duration).
 The cold will render the area numb, which will help reduce the ache.
 It will also help alleviate swelling and soreness.

 Cold compresses should provide enough relief to get some sleep, but it will not give a permanent solution to a toothache.
 If a toothache is a result of cavities or underlying dental problem, only a dentist will be able to solve that.